DapperBlondie/DapperBlondie/README.md

 A spontaneous programmer in learning, active and disciplined in learning and teaching new technologies and trying to up to date.<br>
-I started with C and C++ and learn algorithmic thinking vision then I meet  Java❤️  and working on it for 2 years and have learned about software engineering and design patterns;Now, I am Gopher🙂 and working on it with ❤️❤️❤️❤️.Also, working on LPIC-2 and Kotlin and Rustsimultaneously.<br>
+I started with C and C++ and learn algorithmic thinking vision then I meet  Java❤️  and working on it for 2 years and have learned about software engineering and design patterns;Now, I am Gopher🙂 and working on Golang with ❤️❤️❤️❤️.Also, working on LPIC-2 and Kotlin and Rustsimultaneously.<br>
 In these few Academic Years that I went through, I didn't have enough time to develop application, but now I am ready and started my work ;)</h6>